 At the very least, a simple cloth mask is better than nothing and will capture more particles than wearing nothing at all.

 These are single-use, loose-fitting masks meant to be used by those treating someone who is sick and/or suspected of having COVID-19.
 These masks can effectively block large particles but will not necessarily prevent small particles from being transmitted by coughing or sneezing.
-Because of supply issues, per the CDC, these should be reserved for healthcare professionals only at this time, as they endure constant exposure to COVID-19.

 These are heavier-duty, tight-fitting, single-use respirator masks which also remove particles from the air, but filter out at least 95 percent of very small particles.
-Like surgical masks (but even more important and effective), due to supply concerns, N-95 masks are scarce in supply and should only be reserved for healthcare professionals, as they see repeated exposure to COVID-19.
+Like surgical masks (but even more important and effective), due to supply concerns, N-95 masks are still scarce in supply and should only be reserved for healthcare professionals, as they see repeated exposure to COVID-19.

 Tips for wearing masks

 - Before putting on a mask, clean hands with alcohol-based hand rub or soap and water.